cpz/cpz.github.io/_posts/2020/2020-01-18-CSPL-Anti-Cheat-Analysis.md

 5: HWID Information.

-There a stucture which contains current user HWID Data (Notice: Its not complete reversed yet.)
+There a structure which contains current user HWID Data (Notice: Its not complete reversed yet.)
 ~~~
 struct {
   std::string UserName;